 Kavanagh’s poetic words memorialize his mother.
-One excerpt even explores the notorious Irish Catholic style of mothering, but all pay well-deserved tribute to mothers everywhere.
+One excerpt even explores the notorious Irish Catholic guilt ridden style of mothering, but all pay well-deserved tribute to mothers everywhere.

 I hope you enjoy these quotations and Irish blessings as much as I enjoyed gathering them.

 “This heart, my own dear mother, bends,

 With love’s true instinct, back to thee!”